Christian Ranucci: Adulthood, army service and job

-The crime
+Crime

 When his mother refused to accompany him on a Pentecost weekend trip, Ranucci left Nice alone on 2 June 1974.
 After visiting the region, he arrived in Marseille on the morning of 3 June 1974.
 Looking for the home of a former military service comrade, he stopped in the Cité Sainte-Agnès housing estate in the 4th arrondissement.
-Noticing a group of children playing around 10:30 am, he came across Marie-Dolorès Rambla, eight years old, and her six-and-a-half year old brother Jean-Baptiste, along with two other children, playing behind a building, in the car park of a local multistorey garage.
-He watched them during thirty to forty-five minutes, intending to wait they were fewer before kidnapping Marie-Dolorès.
+Noticing a group of children playing around 10:30 am, he came across eight-year-old Marie-Dolorès Rambla and her six-and-a-half-year-old brother Jean-Baptiste, along with two other children, playing behind a building in the car park of a local multistorey garage.
+He watched them for thirty to forty-five minutes, intending to wait until there were fewer around before kidnapping Marie-Dolorès.

 When the Rambla children were alone, around 11:00 am, they picked flowers for their mother.
-Maria Rambla, their mother, asked them to go home for lunch, then Marie-Dolorès asked for staying a moment more.
+Maria Rambla, their mother, asked them to go home for lunch, then Marie-Dolorès asked to stay for a moment more.

-Around 11:10-11:15 am, Ranucci moved his car to the car park, on the same level where the children were.
+Around 11:10–11:15 am, Ranucci moved his car to the car park on the same level where the children were.
 Telling them he had lost a "big black dog", he asked for their help in searching for it.
-Sending the little boy off to track down the non-existent dog, he stayed with Marie-Dolorès, chatting for a few minutes, then persuaded her to get into his car – a grey Peugeot 304.
+Sending the little boy off to track down the non-existent dog, he stayed with Marie-Dolorès, chatting for a few minutes, then persuaded her to get into his car.
 According to his later confession, the girl was initially reluctant to go with him, making him repeat his offer; he eventually gained her trust by promising to return her home for lunch time.

 An hour later, arriving at a crossroads, he went through a stop sign and collided with another car, damaging both vehicles.
-He then turned around and fled in the direction of Marseille, drove a few hundred metres before stopping at the bottom of a hill, exited from his car with the young girl, and climbed up into underbrush holding her left arm.
+He subsequently turned around and fled in the direction of Marseille, drove a few hundred metres before he stopped at the bottom of a hill, exited from his car with the young girl, and climbed up into underbrush holding her left arm.
 Hearing Marie-Dolorès screaming and crying, as she had just lost her right shoe and had to walk barefoot over the vegetation, he grabbed her by the neck and pushed her temple to the ground.
 He hit her head with stones then stabbed her in the throat with his flick knife; she reportedly received about 15 blows.
 Rambla tried to resist by raising her right hand, but Ranucci soon stabbed the dorsal side of her hand.
 Afterwards, he covered the body with briars and thornbushes.